kleenkanteen/kleenkanteen/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" />
   </h1>
   <p>
     I'm Sabih.
 I have many ideas inspired from my daily life and observations.
 What excites me is building useful software that has the ability to create impact.
-The craft itself is also fun so I read up on new tools and experiment when I can If you want to learn more about me, check out my <a target="_blank" href="https://dub.sh/about-me">5 minute article.</a>
+The craft itself is also fun so I read up on new tools and experiment when I get curious.
+If you want to learn more about me, check out my <a target="_blank" href="https://dub.sh/about-me">5 minute article.</a>
   </p>
   <h2>What I'm up to now</h2>
     <div align="left">